Tech Talk

 • Ongoing security updates

-Stage 1: No Longer Supports the Latest macOS + Limited Security Updates
+Stage 1: No Longer Supports the Latest macOS but Still Receives Limited Security Updates

-When a MacBook cannot upgrade to the newest release (in this case, macOS 26), it enters a combined phase of:
+When a MacBook cannot upgrade to the newest macOS (in this case, macOS 26), it enters a limited-support phase that includes:

 • Missing new macOS features